chris-townsend/project-two/README.md

  ![Scoreboard](./assets/images/readme-images/score-board.webp)

- 4. As a user I want to recieve an alert at the end of gameplay with my final score.
+ 4. As a user I want to receive an alert at the end of gameplay with my final score.

  **A pop up message alerts the user at the end of gameplay to let the user know that the game is over and gives them a final score.**